Skip to content

 cmake --build build --target flash

-This will find the generated firmware file in the build directory and automatically invoke OpenOCD to flash it.
-The prerequisite is that you have configured the flash target in CMakeLists.txt beforehand; you can refer to the previous tutorials for details.
+This will find the generated firmware file in the build directory and automatically call OpenOCD to flash it.
+This assumes you have configured the flash target in CMakeLists.txt beforehand; you can refer to previous tutorials for details.

-LIBUSB_ERROR_ACCESS is the most common one, meaning OpenOCD does not have permission to access the USB device.
-The solution is to re-run the fix-stlink.sh script, or manually chmod 666 that device node.
-If you re-attached the USB device, the device number might have changed, so you need to set the permissions again.
+LIBUSB_ERROR_ACCESS is the most common one, indicating that OpenOCD does not have permission to access the USB device.
+The solution is to re-run the fix_stlink.sh script, or manually chmod that device node.
+If you re-attached the USB device, the device number might have changed, so you need to set permissions again.

 Error: open failed is a more generic error, usually meaning OpenOCD cannot find the USB device at all.
-The first step here is to confirm whether the device was successfully passthrough to WSL2; check with lsusb.
-If you cannot see the device, go back to the Windows side and re-execute usbipd attach.
-If the device is there but OpenOCD still reports an error, it might be a permission issue, so continue troubleshooting following the LIBUSB_ERROR_ACCESS flow.
+The first step is to confirm whether the device was successfully passed through to WSL2; check with lsusb.
+If you don't see the device, go back to the Windows side and re-execute usbipd attach --wsl --busid <BUSID>.
+If the device is there but OpenOCD still reports an error, it might be a permission issue; continue troubleshooting according to the LIBUSB_ERROR_ACCESS flow.

-target not found usually means OpenOCD's configuration files do not match the actual hardware.
-For example, if you are actually using an STM32F4 series chip but the configuration file says stm32f1x.cfg, or if you are using a J-Link debug probe but the configuration file says stlink.cfg.
-Check whether your hardware model matches the configuration files.
+Error: unable to find a matching device usually means OpenOCD's configuration file does not match the actual hardware.
+For example, you are actually using an STM32F4 series chip, but the configuration file specifies target/stm32f1x.cfg, or you are using a J-Link debug probe but the configuration file specifies interface/stlink.cfg.
+Check if your hardware model matches the configuration file.

 If you are using native Ubuntu Linux (not WSL2), congratulations, things are much simpler.
-You do not need usbipd-win because your Linux kernel can directly access USB devices.
-You only need to configure udev rules to let the system automatically set the correct permissions for the ST-Link.
+You don't need usbipd-win because your Linux kernel can access USB devices directly.
+You only need to configure udev rules to let the system automatically set correct permissions for the ST-Link.

 text